 Check out these examples of awesome nonprofit websites!

-The Lakeview Pantry website is an excellent example of a clean, organized, and well-branded website.
+The Nourishing Hope (formerly Lakeview Pantry) website is an excellent example of a clean, organized, and well-branded website.

 They make their mission clear, share recent stats, and reinforce their message with high quality photos and videos.

 They’ve even used custom CSS coding to make the buttons on their donation form match the unique, stylized buttons they use throughout their website.

 This page has a few elements that are really handy for its visitors.
 Aside from the fact that the “Donate” button stands out from the rest of the page, the photos that they included feature the actual people that benefit from their services.